 If your client needs an interpreter, we will arrange an interpreter for them at no charge at every stage of the FDRS process, including the conference.

 Victoria Legal Aid has offices in the metropolitan and regional locations.
 See .
-FDRS utilises many of these offices for conferences.
+FDRS utilises many of these offices for in-person conferences.
 Conferences are also held at other suitable private venues across Victoria.

-In some cases, where a case manager assesses it as suitable and if everyone agrees, we can arrange for the children to speak to a qualified child consultant, through our .
+If the children are old enough and where a case manager assesses it as suitable and if everyone agrees, we can arrange for the children to speak to a qualified child consultant, through our .
 This would occur before the conference.
 Each party would be provided with feedback from the child consultant.

 - develop individual safety plans with clients who are concerned about their safety.
 This can include setting up staggered arrival and departure times.
 The other party will not be informed about the safety plan